HomePlaysHamlet → Famous Quotes

 What does “To be, or not to be” actually mean?

-In his most famous soliloquy, Hamlet is debating whether to endure the pain of life or escape it through death.
-Crucially, he never names Claudius, revenge, or his father; the speech is a universal meditation on human existence rather than a personal plot point.
-His conclusion is that the fear of what might come after death ("the dread of something after death") stops people from ending their suffering, making cowards of us all.
+In his most famous soliloquy, Hamlet weighs whether to endure the pain of life or escape it through death.
+He never names Claudius, revenge, or his father — the speech is a universal meditation on existence, not a plot point.
+His conclusion is that the dread of what might follow death (“the dread of something after death”) is what stops people ending their suffering, and so “makes cowards of us all.”

 Who says “To thine own self be true” and is it sincere?

-Polonius speaks this line to his son Laertes as he leaves for France in Act 1 Scene 3.
-It is part of a long list of paternal maxims.
-The famous irony is that Polonius himself is one of the least sincere characters in the play — a spy, a sycophant, and a manipulator who meets his death while eavesdropping behind a tapestry.
-The advice is profound, but coming from Polonius, it is also a study in hypocrisy.
+Polonius speaks it to his son Laertes as he leaves for France in Act 1, Scene 3, as part of a long list of paternal maxims.
+The famous irony is that Polonius is one of the least sincere figures in the play — a spy and a sycophant who dies eavesdropping behind a tapestry.
+The advice is profound; coming from him, it is also a study in hypocrisy.

 Who says “Something is rotten in the state of Denmark”?

-Marcellus, a guard at Elsinore, speaks this line in Act 1 Scene 4 after Hamlet follows the Ghost into the darkness.
-The line is the thematic core of the play: it introduces the motif of disease and corruption that Shakespeare develops throughout the tragedy, suggesting that the crime at the top of the political hierarchy has infected the entire nation.
+Marcellus, a guard at Elsinore, speaks the line in Act 1, Scene 4, after Hamlet follows the Ghost into the dark.
+It is the thematic core of the play, introducing the motif of disease and corruption Shakespeare develops throughout: the crime at the top of the hierarchy has infected the whole nation, and an ordinary soldier feels it before any courtier will say it.

 Does “Get thee to a nunnery” mean what it sounds like?

 The line has a deliberate double meaning.
-"Nunnery" in Elizabethan English referred to a convent for chaste women, but it was also common slang for a brothel.
-When Hamlet tells Ophelia to "get thee to a nunnery," he is either cruelly urging her to remove herself from the corrupt world, or insulting her by implying she is sexually deceitful.
-Modern productions often exploit this ambiguity to heighten the scene's brutality.
+“Nunnery” meant a convent for chaste women, but it was also common slang for a brothel.
+When Hamlet tells Ophelia to “get thee to a nunnery,” he is either urging her to withdraw from a corrupt world or implying she is sexually false.
+Modern productions often exploit the ambiguity to heighten the scene's cruelty.

 What does “the lady doth protest too much” really mean?

-Gertrude says this line during the play-within-a-play in Act 3 Scene 2, responding to the Player Queen's elaborate vows never to remarry if her husband dies.
-"Protest" here does not mean "object" (as it does in modern usage) but "declare" or "vow."
-Gertrude is saying the Player Queen makes too many earnest promises.
-The irony, of course, is that this is exactly what Gertrude herself failed to do — remain loyal to her dead husband.
+Gertrude says it during the play-within-the-play in Act 3, Scene 2, responding to the Player Queen's elaborate vows never to remarry.
+“Protest” here means not “object” but “declare” or “vow” — the Player Queen makes too many earnest promises.
+The irony is that this is exactly what Gertrude herself failed to do: remain faithful to her dead husband.

 Why is “Alas, poor Yorick” so famous?

-In Act 5 Scene 1, Hamlet holds the skull of Yorick, the court jester who carried him on his back as a child.
-The moment is the play's most concentrated meditation on mortality (memento mori — "remember death").
-It proves that no amount of joy, wit, or vitality can save anyone from becoming dust.
-The scene also famously shifts the play's register into earthier prose, preparing Hamlet for the fatalistic acceptance he shows in the final scene.
+In Act 5, Scene 1, Hamlet holds the skull of Yorick, the jester who carried him as a child.
+The moment is the play's most concentrated meditation on mortality (memento mori — “remember you must die”): no wit or vitality saves anyone from becoming dust.
+The scene also shifts the play into earthier prose, preparing Hamlet for the fatalism he shows in the final scene.

 What are Hamlet's four great soliloquies?

-Hamlet has seven soliloquies in total, but four are considered the greatest: "O, that this too too solid flesh would melt" (Act 1 Scene 2, on grief and his mother's remarriage); "O, what a rogue and peasant slave am I!"
-(Act 2 Scene 2, on his own inaction after the player's Hecuba speech); "To be, or not to be" (Act 3 Scene 1, on existence and mortality); and "How all occasions do inform against me" (Act 4 Scene 4, on his continued failure to act, triggered by Fortinbras's army).
-Together, they trace his psychological arc from grief-stricken paralysis to fatalistic acceptance.
+Hamlet has seven soliloquies, but four are usually considered the greatest: “O, that this too too solid flesh would melt” (Act 1, Scene 2, on grief and his mother's remarriage); “O, what a rogue and peasant slave am I!”
+(Act 2, Scene 2, on his own inaction after the player's Hecuba speech); “To be, or not to be” (Act 3, Scene 1, on existence and mortality); and “How all occasions do inform against me” (Act 4, Scene 4, on his failure to act, spurred by Fortinbras's army).
+Together they trace his arc from paralysis to fatalistic acceptance.